meta112/Domaze-Expansion-Verilog/README.md

 - Select the intended mif file as the file to be stored in ROM memory
 - Finally, finish generating your new Verilog file and repeat for each mif file

-### WILL ADD TO README:
-- installation/running instructions